ccamlr/CCAMLRGIS/README.md

 ### 3.1.
 Online use

-Download the up-to-date spatial layers from the online CCAMLRGIS and load them to your environment.
+Download the up-to-date spatial layers from the online CCAMLR GIS and load them to your environment.

 For details, type: